CWSwastik/quizziz-hackathon-backend/README.md

-# PersonaEd Backend
+# PersonaEd

-This backend generates interactive learning scripts and quizzes using LangChain and Groq.
-Users select a topic and two fictional characters to learn with, and the API generates an educational conversation and quiz.
+This website let's users select a topic and two fictional characters to learn with, and it generates an educational conversation and quiz based on it.

 ## Features